 1. Angels Landing Trail

-The Angels Landing Trail is a technical 2.7 miles roundtrip hike in Zion National Park.
-It’s one of the most famous hikes in the US, with dramatic views over Zion Canyon, a razor thin climb with metal chains and long vertical drop-offs.
+Angels Landing Trail is a wildly popular 5.4-mile roundtrip hike in Zion National Park.
+It’s one of the most famous adventure hikes in the US thanks to a razor thin rock climb with metal chains and long vertical drop-offs leading to dramatic views over Zion Canyon.
 A permit is required to climb from Scout Lookout to Angels Landing.

 We’ve hiked Angels Landing twice.
 The first time was midday in October 2019 and the trail was packed full of hikers which made it a terrifying experience.
 So the second time we climbed to Angels Landing for sunrise in December and had the whole trail to ourselves.
-It’s a unique hike but it’s not for everyone!
+It’s a unique hike, but it’s not for the feint of heart!

 2. Appalachian Trail